 Parking tickets are processed by the issuing agency.
 Refer to the instructions on the reverse side of your parking ticket for information regarding payment, failure to respond and contesting the ticket.

-- If you believe that a parking ticket was issued in error, you must contact the Issuing Agency to request an administrative review hearing to dispute or contest the ticket.
+If you believe that a parking ticket was issued in error, you must first contact the issuing agency to request an administrative review hearing to dispute or contest the ticket.

 - Administrative Review: The first step in the process is to request an Administrative Review through the Issuing Agency to determine if the ticket was validly issued.
 Contact the Issuing Agency on the reverse side of your ticket as instructed.